TekinGunasar/KDD-UC-2023/README.md

 # EDIT:
-Very happy that my paper was accepted for KDD-UC 2023, however, the organization of this repo is quite poor.
+Very happy that my paper was accepted for KDD-UC 2023, however, the organization of this repo is quite poor and has some missing files.
 Over the next couple of days I will organize this, create a more comprehensive notebook, and update changes.

 The creation of this repo was a bit rushed to meet submission deadlines.